Graceful shutdown and zero downtime deployments in Kubernetes

 Tools such as Prometheus rely on Endpoints to scrape Pods in your cluster.

-However, as soon as you delete the Pod, the endpoint deletion is propagated in the cluster — even to Prometheus!
+However, as soon as you delete the Pod, the endpoint deletion is propagated throughout the cluster—even to Prometheus!

-Instead of increasing the grace period, you should consider creating a new Deployment for every new release.
+Instead of increasing the grace period, you should consider creating a new Deployment for every release.

 When you create a brand new Deployment, the existing Deployment is left untouched.

-The long-running jobs can continue processing the video as usual.
+The long-running jobs can continue processing the video as usual, and your long-lived connections will remain intact.

 Once they are done, you can delete them manually.

-If you wish to delete them automatically, you might want to set up an autoscaler that can scale your deployment to zero replicas when they run out of tasks.
+If you wish to delete them automatically, consider setting up an autoscaler to scale your deployment to zero replicas when they run out of tasks.

-An example of such Pod autoscaler is Osiris — a general-purpose, scale-to-zero component for Kubernetes.
+An example of such Pod autoscaler is KEDA — the event-driven Kubernetes autoscaler.

-The technique is sometimes referred to as Rainbow Deployments and is useful every time you have to keep the previous Pods Running for longer than the grace period.
+The technique is sometimes referred to as Rainbow Deployments and is useful whenever you have to keep the previous Pods Running longer than the grace period.

 Creating a new Deployment for every release is a less obvious but better choice.